joy-prime/joy-types/README.md

 the main purpose of Joy' classes and types nor how programmers are encouraged to think about them.

 Every Joy' value has a class, which can be cheaply obtained from the value.
-(We might be tempted to say "obtained at runtime", but we think of all type operations and validation in Joy' as happening at runtime.)
+(We might be tempted to say "obtained at runtime", but from this point forward we will count on the reader to remember that all of this, at least conceptually, happens "at runtime".)

 Every Joy' class has a corresponding "bare class type".
 For example, the vector class has a corresponding bare vector type.
-All values having that class, or any of its direct or indirect subclasses, are members of ththeat bare class type.
-As a simpler way to say "member of of the bare class type", we also say "member of the class".
+All values having that class, or any of its direct or indirect subclasses, are members of the bare class type.
+As a simpler way to say "member of the bare class type", we also say "member of the class".

 If the set of types identified by a class has additional members beyond the bare class type,